SOME OF MY RECIPES FOR MY PARROTS OVER THE YEARS

 Another of my parrot's favorite foods that I fix for them.
 I look for a long, fairly plump garnet yam and bake it until it is soft.
 Then I cut it in half and scoop out the insides and put them in a bowl.
 Then I make up a mix that varies according to what I have available.
 I usually put grain in the bowl like cooked quinoa, quinoa flakes, brown rice, or whole wheat spaghetti.
 Then I mix in a bit of low-fat yogurt and a splash or two of orange juice.
 I might add some grated carrots, chopped collard greens, and/or broccoli.
 I will occasionally add a glob of almond butter or some grated almond cheese to bind the mixture together.
 Then I stuff the empty skins with the mixture and bake for about 20 minutes or so at about 325o.
 Once the potatoes cool off, I cut them into size appropriate portions for my parrots.
 I also bake acorn squash and fix it in this manner for my parrots.

 I was at a Chinese restaurant a few days ago and got their chicken lettuce wraps (Yum!) ...
 I thought it would be fun to make something like that for my parrots.
-I mixed up a concoction of baked garnet yams and while they were still warm I mixed in about a teaspoon of coconut oil, non-fat plain yogurt, cinnamon, and finely chopped kale.
-Then I cut 4 kale leaves into about 4" squares and spread almond butter on the leaves, Then I added the mixture to each leaf and then rolled the ingredients and each leaf up.
-The almond butter kept the ingredients rolled up in the kale At first my parrots looked at me like I was crazy but within a few minutes they chowed down.
+I mixed up a concoction of baked garnet yams and while they were still warm I mixed in about a teaspoon of coconut oil, non-fat plain yogurt, cinnamon, grated carrots, and finely chopped kale.
+Then I cut 4 kale leaves into about 4" squares and spread almond butter on the leaves to make it all stick together.
+Then I added the mixture to each leaf and then rolled the ingredients and each leaf up so the birds could actually pick them up with their feet.
+The almond butter kept the ingredients rolled up tightly in the kale.
+At first, my parrots looked at me like I was crazy but within a few minutes they chowed down.
+Two held it in their feet, while the other two picked it apart in their bowls.
 The trick is to mash everything together so it is difficult for them to pick their favorite thing out.
 Though they didn't eat every bite of the kale wrapping, they ate enough of it because of the almond butter to make me happy.
 (My dogs usually get what the parrots won't eat after about 2 hours and are quite happy with that.

 I make Green Tea and add a little bit of cinnamon and a slice of moderately hot pepper and put this in the water bowls once or twice a week.
 Green tea is a powerhouse of nutrition and something that parrots can drink in moderation.
 It is rich in a powerful antioxidant called catechin polyphenols.
 Green tea also contains vitamins A, D, E, C, B, B5, H, and K, as well as amino acids, protein, caffeine, folic acid, and fluoride.
 It does contain some caffeine but far less than black tea and coffee.
 There are those that believe that giving parrots - particularly macaws - green tea a few times a week can work as a preventative so that they don't develop Iron Storage Disease.
 This is because the tannins in the tea help to prevent the absorption of iron (see Iron Storage Disease in the Companion Parrot Online Glossary for more information) Green tea also helps create adiponectin, which is the fat burning hormone so it can cut down on the fat that their body stores.